 The lender is protected, to the extent of our guarantee, against the failure of the UK exporter to repay amounts due under the working capital facility upon its expiry, cancellation or termination.

-The guaranteed lender pays us a guarantee fee which is typically a proportion of the interest margin received by the lender from the UK exporter for providing the working capital facility.
+The guaranteed lender pays us a guarantee fee which is a proportion of the interest margin received from the UK exporter for providing the working capital facility.

-Our export finance advisers and underwriting staff seek to work with exporters to help structure transactions and prepare applications that have a good chance of being approved.
+Our export finance managers and underwriting staff seek to work with exporters to help structure transactions and prepare applications that have a good chance of being approved.
 However, on occasion we are unable to progress applications (for example if a case doesn’t meet our minimum risk standards).
-On these occasions we will explain our reasons for declining the application to the exporter.
+On these occasions we will explain our reasons for declining the application to the applicant.

 The exporter has the right to appeal such a decision, which will involve a review of the application by UKEF officials not directly involved in the initial decision.
 The exporter will be informed of the outcome and how it was decided.
 The appeal outcome will be final.